aws-amplify/amplify-category-api/packages/amplify-e2e-tests/Readme.md

 # Amplify CLI E2E tests

-This packages contains end to end tests that are run in CircleCI to ensure that your changes are not breaking the CLI.
+This packages contains end to end tests that are run in CI/CD to ensure that your changes are not breaking the CLI.
 Each test in this package creates resources in the cloud.

 ## Setup